stzagkarak/angular-express-keycloak-demo/readme.md

 #### Setup and Spin Up the Frontend Server

-1. Open a terminal on angular-demo-frontend.
+1. Open a terminal on path `demo-application/angular-demo-frontend`.
 Run in sequence:
 ```
 npm i
 npx ng serve --ssl